technototes/Decode2025/pedroviz/README.md

    It will create the class for you, and allow you to name points, instead of just having random numerical names.

-## Stuff I jotted down earlier:

-- Image under a canvas that allows you to drag & drop points for paths.
-- Names are auto generated, but editable.
-- Select a robot path code source (different bots/teams)

 **Tasks, in order:**

 - [x] Read simple path from code